 Make yourself feel good through visualizing yourself in the place of your dreams.
 The good feelings will relax you, and as you relax, you can feel positive.

 Positivity is about conscious choices

-Were any of these ideas new for you?
-Did any of them help you?
-What choices do you make to help you feel more positive?
+What choices do you make to help you feel positive?
 I’d be happy to hear your thoughts in the comments.
-Who knows, you might help somebody else be more positive too.
+Who knows, you might help somebody else to be positive too.